michael-steinert/AgileSoftwareDevelopmentDAO/contracts/README.md

 - **Quorum** is the Percentage of required minimum Votes of the total Tokens that must be vote to a Proposal for it to succeed

 - If the Quorum Threshold has been met and the Vote gains Majority Support, the passed Proposal is then placed into a `TimeLock` Queue which delays Code (Proposal) Execution
-- This Time-lock is intended as a Security Measure, allowing Users to withdraw Funds if they think the Proposal is malicious or otherwise unacceptable
+- The Time Lock is intended as a Security Measure, allowing Users to withdraw Funds if they think the Proposal is malicious or otherwise unacceptable
 - If the Proposer's Voting Power drops below the Proposal Submission Threshold at any Time from Submission until the Voting or `TimeLock` Period ends, the Proposal can be cancelled
 - Once the entire Process has finished, the Proposal can be executed and relevant Code or Parameter Changes are implemented in the Protocol